anaconda/py313t-recipes/README.md

     - `versioneer`
     - `pytest-forked`

+2. `hypothesis` : build with `--no-test`

+3. `attrs`

+4. `numpy` : test existing package or rebuild

 ## Building `numpy` and `pandas`

-These require many of the above packages.
+These require many of the above packages, especially `numpy` built with `--no-test`.

 Build order:

-1. `hypothesis` : build with `--no-test`

-2. `attrs`

-3. `numpy` : build with `--no-test`

-4. Build these in no specific order:
+1. Build these in no specific order:
     - `numexpr`
     - `bottleneck`

-5. `pandas`
+2. `pandas`

-6. `hypothesis` : test existing package or rebuild
+3. `hypothesis` : test existing package or rebuild

-7. `numpy` : test existing package or rebuild

 ## Building Other Packages (1)